plackyhacker/plackyhacker.github.io/shellcodez/intro.md

 ## Anatomy of a Reverse Shell

-Let's begin by looking at a basic reverse shell coded in C.
+Let's begin by looking at a basic reverse shell coded in C. I have heavily commented this code to make it easier to follow.

 ```c
 include <winsock2.h>